gmzabos/sak/README.md

 # sak
-Collection of scripts & tools
+Collection of scripts, tools and howtos